-Matched betting works by cancelling out the risk on the 'back' bet at the online bookies by betting against yourself at the same odds (know as 'laying' a bet) which you can do at a betting exchange.
+Matched betting works by cancelling out the risk on the 'back' bet at the online bookies by betting against yourself at the same odds (know as 'laying' a bet) at a betting exchange.
 In other words, you are 'matching' your bet.

 How much profit can I make?

-For each matched bet, you will be left with up to 95% of the free bet amount as profit.
-This is because betting exchanges usually charge a commission of 5% on winnings.
-You may also make a very small loss on the qualifying bet due to the minor difference in odds on each website.
+For each matched bet, you can typically expect to extract 50-80% of the free bet amount as profit.
+This is because betting exchanges usually charge a commission on winnings.
+You may also make a small loss on the qualifying bet due to the minor difference in odds on each website.
 This is normal, and you will recoup this when you use the free bet.

-In the steps below I'll show you how to profit from a £20 free bet using a real life example.
-Replicate the same steps across the hundreds of free bet offers each year and you can quickly be looking at £1,000s.
-Personally I have made just over £1,200 in 18 months from matched betting alone.
+In the steps below I'll show you how to profit from a £30 free bet using a real-life example.
+Replicate the same steps across the dozens of free bet offers each year, and you can quickly be looking at £100s (depending on how much time and effort you put in).

 What's the risk?